confluentinc/event-streaming-patterns/docs/stream-processing/suppressed-event-aggregator.md

 ## Considerations

 * To honor the contract of outputting only a single result per window, the suppressed aggregator typically buffers events in some way until the window closes.
 If its implementation uses an in-memory buffer, then, depending on the number of events per window and their payload sizes, there's the risk to run into out-of-memory errors.

-## References

-* The tutorial [Emit a final result from a time window with Kafka Streams](https://kafka-tutorials.confluent.io/window-final-result/kstreams.html) provides more details about the `suppress` operator.